Do you need a good tamari substitute? We have seven great tamari substitutes and we'll explain how to use them.

 - Teriyaki sauce

-It is not recommended that these sauces be used as substitutes when making salad dressings or when one of these isn't already an ingredient in your recipe.
+I don't recommend that these sauces be used as substitutes when making salad dressings or when one of these is already an ingredient in your recipe.
 It will alter the flavor too much and your end result will not be the same.

 7. Sea Salt